 One of our favorite aspects of foreign travel is digging into the local cuisine of our destination.
 You can’t really understand a place or its culture if you don’t understand its food.
-We’d been to the Andes before (visiting neighboring Peru in 2010), so we thought we knew what we’d find in the food in Ecuador.
+We’d been to the Andes before (visiting neighboring Peru), so we thought we knew what we’d find in the food in Ecuador.
 We were wrong.
 Ecuadorian cuisine is similar to its neighbor but also unique, integrating local ingredients, while reflecting cultural differences.
 Here are our 10 favorite Ecuadorian food dishes and a couple of drinks from our two-week itinerary!

 Bolon de verde